alexcojocaru/elasticsearch-maven-plugin/README.md

     	</plugin>

 ## <a name="load.script"></a>Load script
-An load script file can be provided to the *load* goal of the plugin, in which case it will be executed on the local Elasticsearch cluster.
+A load script file can be provided to the *load* goal of the plugin, in which case it will be executed on the local Elasticsearch cluster.

 The empty lines are ignored, as well as lines starting with the '#' sign.